What is uterine cancer?

-Womb cancer or uterine cancer is what happens when malignant tumour cells grow in the uterus.
+Uterine cancer, or womb cancer, is what happens when malignant tumour cells grow in the uterus.
 The most common type of womb cancer affects the endometrium, the uterus’ internal lining.
 A less frequent form of uterine cancer is sarcoma, which affects the soft tissues in the uterus.

 Statistically, womb cancer mostly affects women between 50 and 70 years old.
 It is very rare for women under 50 to be diagnosed with the condition.
-Should the cancer be found in the early stages, when it is still limited to the uterine epithelium, survival rates range between 72% and 98%.
-The later the cancer is diagnosed, the more it will have spread and the harder it will be to treat it.
+Should uterine cancer be found in the early stages, when it is still limited to the uterine epithelium, survival rates range between 72 and 98 per cent.
+The later uterine cancer is diagnosed, the more it will have spread and the harder it will be to treat it.
 That’s why it is crucial to get your screening exams done periodically.

-In order to diagnose you with womb cancer, the doctor will be looking at your medical history first.
+In order to make a womb cancer diagnosis, the doctor will be looking at your medical history first.
 Then you will have a gynaecological exam, during which you’ll usually have a transvaginal ultrasound.
 The transvaginal ultrasound is a scan which shows the uterine cavity through a small transducer.
-If the diagnosis is still unclear, you might have further tests, including:
+If it's unclear, you might have further tests, including:

 - A hysteroscopy - an endoscopic exam of the uterus’ internal lining.
 During this exam, a sample of the lining will be taken so that it can be analysed.